leostudiooo/leostudiooo/README.md

 ### Hi there 👋

-This is Leo, a college student studying at SEU.
+This is Leo, a 2nd year undergraduate at Southeast University.

-- 🔭 Majoring in Bioengineering, now a sophomore at campus.
+- 🔭 Majoring in bioengineering/bioinformatics.
 - 🌱 Learning Python, C++ and Web Tech.
 Maybe some day will explore Computer Graphics.
 - 💬 Wants to debug the world.